tryton/trytond/doc/topics/views/index.rst

       that will be evaluated as boolean with the context of the view to display or not the column.

+    * ``optional``: A boolean to define if the column is hidden or not.
+      Defining the optional attribute allows each user to show/hide the column.
+      The attribute value is used as default when the user has no custom setting for it.

     * ``visual``: A :ref:`PYSON statement <topics-pyson>` that will be evaluated as string ``muted``, ``success``, ``warning`` or ``danger`` with the context of the record to provide a visual context to the field.